CordetG/chomp/README.md

 :exclamation: For each turn:

 A UI agent plays against the user and the user goes first.
+**Note**, that if a `chomp` is not indicated by you, the player, you automatically lose the game.

 When there is a prompt for the user turn: `──> chomp <column-letter> <row-number>`.

-`──> chomp d 2` which removes all spaces the right and below:
+Example: `──> chomp d 2` which removes all spaces the right and below:

 ```sh
 # Continued from the example above